pyeve/eve/docs/tutorials/account_management.rst

 the token, and the password field is not provided (if included, it is ignored).

-Consequently, handling accounts with Token Authentication is very similar to what we saw already with Basic Authentication, if not simpler, but there's one
+Consequently, handling accounts with Token Authentication is very similar to what we saw in :ref:`accounts_basic`, but there's one little caveat: tokens need to be generated and stored along with the account, and eventually returned to the client.
-caveat: tokens need to be generated and stored along with the account, and eventually returned to the client.

 In light of this, let's review our updated task list:

 1. Make an endpoint available for all account management activities (``/accounts/``).